 (a) Repairable Casualty.
 In the event the Leased Property shall be damaged by fire, earthquake, other elements or other casualty during the Term and Tenant does not elect to terminate this Lease pursuant to Section 8.04(b) below, Tenant shall give prompt notice of such casualty to Landlord, and shall proceed with reasonable diligence to carry out any necessary demolition and to restore, repair, replace and rebuild such building and improvements at Tenant's own cost and expense.
 If any insurance proceeds shall have been paid by reason of such damage or destruction, Tenant shall be entitled to such proceeds in order to complete such repairs.
-If at any time Tenant shall fail or neglect to supply sufficient workmen or sufficient materials of proper quality, or fail in any other respect to prosecute such work of demolition, restoration, repair, replacement or rebuilding with diligence and promptness, then Landlord may give to Tenant written notice of such failure or neglect, and if such failure or neglect continues for more than sixty (60) days after such notice, then Landlord, in addition to all other rights which Landlord may have, may enter upon the Leased Property, provide labor and/or materials, cause the performance of any contract and/or do such other acts and things as Landlord may deem advisable to prosecute such work, in which event Landlord shall be entitled to reimbursement of its costs and expenses out of any insurance proceeds for application to the cost of such work.
-All costs and expenses incurred by Landlord in carrying out such work for which Landlord is not reimbursed out of insurance proceeds or other moneys shall be borne by Tenant and shall be payable by Tenant to Landlord as additional rent within ten (10) days of demand therefor, which demand may be made by Landlord from time to time as such costs and expenses are incurred, in addition to any or all damages to which Landlord shall be entitled hereunder.
+If at any time Tenant shall fail or neglect to supply sufficient workmen or sufficient materials of proper quality, or fail in any other respect to prosecute such work of demolition, restoration, repair, replacement or rebuilding with diligence and promptness, then Landlord may give to Tenant written notice of such failure or neglect, and if such failure or neglect continues for more than sixty (60) days after such notice, then Landlord, in addition to all other rights which Landlord may have, may enter upon the Leased Property, provide labor and/or materials, cause the performance of any contract and/or do such other acts and things as Landlord may deem advisable to prosecute such work, in which event Landlord is not reimbursed out of insurance proceeds or other moneys shall be borne by Tenant and shall be payable by Tenant to Landlord as additional rent within ten (10) days of demand therefor, which demand may be made by Landlord from time to time as such costs and expenses are incurred, in addition to any or all damages to which Landlord shall be entitled hereunder.

-Rent shall not abate hereunder by reason of any damage to or of the Leased Property and Tenant shall continue to perform and fulfill all of Tenant's obligations, covenants and agreements hereunder notwithstanding any such damage 8
+Rent shall not abate hereunder by reason of any damage to or of the Leased Property and Tenant shall continue to perform and fulfill all of Tenant's obligations, covenants and agreements hereunder notwithstanding any such damage or destruction.